Milorph/final_proj/report.md

 | Median Relative Error | - | - | 0.266 |
 | Mean Relative Error | - | - | 0.347 |

-My dispersions are systematically lower than R's (68% of R's median value), and the correlation is only ~0.49 in log-space.
-I'll explain why in the "What I did differently" section".
+My dispersions were lower than the Original R's version.
+I'll explain why in the "What I did differently" section but it was mostly due to using a different approach rather than R's iterative approach which would be too slow in Python than the C++ computations in the original.

 ---